 In order to be eligible for the fellowship, applicants must be registered in a graduate program at any Department of Concordia University.
 Students are not eligible to receive this fellowship in two consecutive academic years.
 Decisions about the applications are made by the Awards Committee of the Institute, which is chaired by the Director.
-The awards cannot be given to students registered at the same Department.

 Congratulations to the 2019-20 Winners